ReferenceArmada/react-native-tref-paint-code/README.md

 ## Getting started

-Library implements a general approach for using PaintCode generated files from React Native on both iOS and Android platforms.
+Library implements a general approach for using PaintCode generated files with React Native on both iOS and Android platforms.

 ## Installation
 1. Prepare PaintCode files